MoritzGoeckel/MoLang/README.md

-# Molang
+# MoLang
 This is an fully home made interpreter for a C like language.
+No generators were used: it’s entirely hand crafted in Java.
 I build this solely for educational purpose, so maybe you should not use this in production :horse:

 ## Example code
 ```